What is a Limit Order?

 Limit Order

-In the cryptocurrency market, a limit order is an instruction given by an investor to buy or sell an asset at a specific price level they have set, or at a better price.
+In the cryptocurrency market, a limit order, whether upper or lower, is an instruction given by investors to buy or sell an asset at a specific price level they have predetermined or marked.

-In other words, the investor automates the transaction by stating, ‘I will buy at this price’ or ‘I will sell at this price.’
-If the market does not reach that level, the order will not be executed.
+In other words, the investor says, “I will buy at this price” and “I will sell at this price.”
+If the market does not reach this level, the order cannot be executed.

-Limit orders provide investors with the following benefits, particularly in the volatile cryptocurrency market:
+Limit orders provide investors with the following advantages, especially during volatile periods in the cryptocurrency market:

 • They provide price control

-For this reason, they are one of the most frequently used order types by professional traders.
+Therefore, it is one of the most frequently used order types by professional investors.

 How Does a Limit Order Work in Cryptocurrency?